MHickey2/EssenChelle-Oils/README.md

 ###  21. Signup Page   <a name="signuppage"></a>

-On the Signup Page, a new user can sign up for the Wannabe Healthy website by filling out and submitting the form.
+On the Signup Page, a new user can sign up for the EssenChelle Oils website by filling out and submitting the form.
 On registering they will be assigned a Profile for the site.
+On registering they will be sent an email confirming their registration.

 <br>